ichdasich/bbb-privacy/README.md

 ## Terms
 Greenlight supports displaying of terms and conditions for registered users/upon registration.
 See: http://docs.bigbluebutton.org/greenlight/gl-config.html#adding-terms-and-conditions

+## All recordings are always accessible
+By default, BBB recordings are accessible, see e.g., https://github.com/bigbluebutton/bigbluebutton/issues/8505 Additionally, the URLs for recordings are easily enumerable, see https://github.com/bigbluebutton/greenlight/issues/1466 and https://github.com/bigbluebutton/bigbluebutton/issues/9443
+Greenlight, by default provides two settings for recordings: public, i.e., the recording is listed on the room page, and unlisted, i.e., the recording is only accessible via the (enumerable) direct link.

+#### Resolution
+Greenlight can be patched to allow more fine-grained control of recording visibility and publications.
+With https://github.com/ichdasich/greenlight/tree/rec_restrictions a third value is added to the recording visibility pull-down menu (public/unlisted/private), which leads to corresponding recording metadata being set (gl-listed=true/unlisted/false) in the recording either in scalelite or on the bbb host.

+https://github.com/ichdasich/bbb-rec-perm can then be used to check requests for recordings against that metadata, returning a 403 if the recording is set to private, and returning the recording if it is set to unlisted or public.

 ## Logs

 ### Rails Logs